BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

   <a display="initial" class="spoilerBtn" title="Click to show/hide content" type="button">Click for the solutions to the quiz</a>
 </div>

 You'll get an *Exp.
 Candy XL*, *Lucky Egg* for winning.
-After...that... head back to the Kakori Help Center to get $10000. (+1 Karma)
+After...that... head back to the Kakori Help Center to get $10000 and 2 *Green Shards*. (+1 Karma)

 ## Corrupted Cave

 Now we will proceed with the story.
-Talk to Aelita in Kristiline Town.
+Talk to Aelita in Kristiline Town when you're ready for a battle!

+!battle(["Aelita", :STUDENT, 4], "Beach Field")

 You'll need to choose a third character to join you in the upcoming journey.
 You can choose Reina, Kreiss, or Adam.
 Talk to Aelita to go to Sheridan.
 Inside the Sensei's house, talk to Texen, then head upstairs for a 3v3 battle.

 !partner(["Aelita",:STUDENT,1])